 Stridor can be caused by any process that narrows or obstructs the airways.
 Young children can have congenital stridor due to congenital disorders (problems present at birth), whereas older children may develop stridor due to infections, trauma, or foreign body aspiration.
 The following are some causes of stridor in children (2).

 - Foreign body aspiration, including food or other objects, can cause acute stridor in children.
 Cough and shortness of breath are associated with stridor caused by foreign bodies stuck in the larynx or trachea (windpipe).
-This may often lead to bacterial infection and move down to bronchi in some children.
+Acute onset of stridor following a choking spell is normally an indication that a foreign body has been aspirated.

 The following conditions affecting the nose and pharynx can cause stridor in children.

 - Choanal atresia is a rare congenital abnormality of the nose where the tissue blocks the airway.
-Unilateral choanal atresia may not cause symptoms until obstruction of the other side occurs due to an
+Unilateral choanal atresia may not cause symptoms until obstruction of the other side occurs.

 - A lingual thyroid or thyroglossal cyst can cause airway obstruction and stridor in children.